 Ruairi Nolan, Head of Research and Engagement at Peace Direct said: “This gives us space to bring things up and an opportunity to see things from the other’s point of view.
 Good partnerships have to work well for both parties.”

-In addition to this, Peace Direct emphasised the benefit in repeating the Partnership survey.
+In addition to this, Peace Direct emphasised the benefit in repeating the Performance Survey.

-Peace Direct has taken Keystone Accountability’s Partnership Survey twice and is committed to take it again this year.
+Peace Direct has taken Keystone Accountability’s Performance Survey twice and is committed to take it again this year.
 You can read the most recent report here.